50 Years of Conservation

 A Natural Perspective

-Bamberger Ranch’s original purchase of 3,000 acres in 1969 is where the majority of the cedar clearing took place.
-The remaining 2,500 acres was purchased in pieces over the next several years to what is now a 5,500 acre habitat restoration and wildlife preserve.
+The original purchase of 3,000 acres in 1969 has been augmented in parcels over the years into what is now a 5,500-acre shining example of habitat restoration and wildlife habitat.

 Birds